-General AIDS Information
+General AIDS/HIV Information

-First reported in the United States in 1981 the Aids epidemic has now infected more than 30 million people worldwide with 1 million infected in the USA.
+First reported in the United States in 1981, the AIDS epidemic has now infected more than 30 million people worldwide, with 1 million infected in the USA.
 In some African countries over 20% of the population is infected.
-The epidemic is growing most rapidly among minority populations and is a leading killer of African-American males (six times higher in African-Americans and three times higher among Hispanics than among caucasians).
+The epidemic is growing most rapidly among minority populations and is a leading killer of African-American males (six times higher in African-Americans and three times higher among Hispanics than among Caucasians).

 *You can only be born with AIDS if your mother had AIDS when pregnant